RobertSansone/Test-Lab-Site/team.md

 ### Syd Robinson

-I'm a course 3-C junior!
+I'm a course 3-C senior!

 __Provides training for the following__:
  - Optical microscope